openhab/openhab-docs/installation/synology.md

 - Search for "Docker" and install.
 - Click "Open".
 - Go to "Registry", here are all the available Docker images and search for openhab.
 - Choose the "openhab/openhab" image and click "Download".
-Select "latest" since that is the latest stable version of OpenHAB.
+Select "latest" since that is the latest stable version of openHAB.
 The Docker image is added to "Image"
 - Go to "Image" and click on the openhab/openhab image and click "Add".

 Here comes the part where you really notice the difference between the Synology OS and Linux.